lemonarc/facebook-graph-feed/README.md

 You need to have created a Facebook app to get an app ID and secret: https://developers.facebook.com/apps/

-Copy .env.example to a file called .env in the same folder and update your environment variables as required:
+Copy .env.example to a file called .env and update your environment variables as required:

 ```
 # Your app ID from your facebook app